aniesaldo/algorithm-and-std-library-examples/README.md

-# std_examples
+# std and algorithm library examples:

-This repository contains some handy std and algorithm functions with simple programs for reference.
+This repository contains some handy std and algorithm functions with simple programs.

 ## example1.cpp: